-Comfort is of the essence when you are pregnant, in order to ensure a smooth and enjoyable pregnancy, so good quality and comfortable footwear is essential.
-If your job requires you to wear heels, try a lower heel.
+Comfort is of the essence when you are pregnant to ensure a smooth and enjoyable pregnancy.
+Good quality and comfortable footwear is essential.
+If your job requires you to wear heels, try a lower, broader heel.
 Your employers have a legal responsibility to safeguard your health and well being and must allow for these modifications.
 If you are having problems finding comfortable shoes, a good shoe fitter or a podiatrist may be able to point you in the right direction by assessing your feet.

 Due to the additional stress put on feet during pregnancy, hard skin (callus) often results.
 Many women enjoy the chance to sit back and have their feet pampered at these times.
 However, callus should be treated by a registered Podiatrist if required to make sure you don't get any infections that could impact your health.
 The advantage of seeing a podiatrist is that whilst there you can also safely have your nails done which is always greatly appreciated when your feet become harder to reach.
 See our Podiatry spa website for ways you can pamper yourself whilst pregnant.

 - Ingrown toenails

 - Heel Pain